-8 hours from the following: BIOL 110 General Biology; BIOL 111 and BIOL 112 Principles of Biology BIOL 202 Botany (4 hrs) BIOL electives (8 hrs)
+BIOL 111 and BIOL 112 Principles of Biology (8 hrs) BIOL 202 Botany (4 hrs) BIOL electives (8 hrs)

 BIOL 110.
 General Biology - An introductory course that examines fundamental biological concepts of plants and animals with particular relevance to man's place in the living world.
 Offered fall and spring term each year.
+Three hours lecture and one two-hour lab weekly.
 Four semester hours.

 BIOL 111-112.
 Principles of Biology - A two-semester course which introduces and integrates the principles of biology including the chemistry of life, cells, genetics, evolution, biological diversity, biology of plants, biology of animals, and ecology.
 The course is designed to stimulate critical thinking.
 Offered as a year sequence beginning with the fall term each year.
+Three hours lecture and one three-hour lab weekly.
 Four hours each semester.